S&P, Nasdaq enjoy boost from big tech firms, Dow dips - Up News Info

 Article content

-Among the S&P’s top boosts for the session so far was Tesla Inc, up 3.5%, ahead of its earnings report this week.
-Other megacap technology companies on the rise included Facebook Inc, up 3%, Microsoft Corp up 0.9% and Amazon.com Inc up 0.8%, in addition to Apple’s gains.
+In S&P industry sectors technology was the top boost during the session followed by consumer discretionary , which was boosted Amazon and communications services , was helped Facebook.

-Johnson & Johnson, Netflix Inc, Verizon Communications Inc and oilfield services company Baker Hughes Co are also due to report quarterly results this week.
+Johnson & Johnson, Netflix, Verizon Communications Inc and oilfield services company Baker Hughes Co are also due to report quarterly results this week.

-Walt Disney Co slipped 3% after Barclays downgraded the media giant’s stock to “equal weight” from “overweight.”

-Declining issues outnumbered advancing ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.29-to-1 ratio favored decliners.
+But while mega tech gainers were strong enough to boost the S&P and the Nasdaq, optimism was not widespread with roughly a handful of industry sectors still in the red late in the session.

 Advertisement